-Past trauma is all too often an underlying and untreated cause of relationship, work, and health problems.
+Past trauma, accompanied by grief, is all too often an underlying and untreated cause of relationship, work, and health problems.
 Many have ongoing struggles with mental health and substance use.
-They feel stressed out, damaged, alone, confused, emotionally numb, can’t sleep or concentrate, have racing thoughts, have mood swings and anger issues, worry constantly.
+They feel guilty, ashamed, stressed out, damaged, alone, confused, emotionally numb, can’t sleep or concentrate, have racing thoughts, have mood swings and anger issues, worry constantly.
 Alcohol or other substances may have helped to a point, but also caused other difficulties.
 They ‘ve tried psych meds, therapy, substance rehab but nothing has really worked.
 They want their lives back but feel lost and out of control.

-I help my clients identify and address those underlying causes, work with them on eight aspects of wellness, help them restore emotional and physical balance, and in the process help people regain their lives and experience a renewed sense of joy, inner peace, calmness, self-control, purpose, and meaning.
+I provide outpatient therapy to help my clients identify and address those underlying causes, work with them on eight aspects of wellness, help them restore emotional and physical balance, and in the process help people regain their lives and experience a renewed sense of joy, inner peace, calmness, self-control, purpose, and meaning.

-The majority of those I’ve worked with over the years have had significant improvement, many up to 30-points compared to their pre-therapy scores in as little as 10 sessions.
+The majority of those I’ve worked with over the years have had significant improvement, many 30-points or more compared to their pre-therapy scores in as little as 10 sessions.